olalekeolaleke/Track-Information-and-Mood-Detector/README.md

 2. We then used Seaborn Pairplot that allows us to plot pairwise relationships between our selected features with the track mood.
 This creates a nice visualisation and helps us understand the data by summarising a large amount of data in a single figure.
 This is essential when we are exploring our dataset and trying to become familiar with it.
 In the figure, we can see all our variables shown along the y and x axis.
 Along the diagonal we have a kernel density estimate(KDE) showing the clustering of each of the variables considering the mood.
 ![](image/pairplot.png)

-3. We also displayed an histogram
+3. We also displayed an histogram of each selected features showing the distrubition of the selected features
 # Tableau visualization